tomcritchlow/tomcritchlow.github.io/_posts/2018-08-28-how-to-amp-stories.md

 I've tried to both make it simple but flexible.
 There are some obvious trade offs..

 Link to CNN for some of the potential styling and slick layouts.

+## Here's a few example stories I made:

+Ursula
+Space
+NBA gifs

+Note all of the "clunkiness" of the layout is due to my rudimentary design skills.
+You can actually do a ton of styling on AMP stories via regular CSS so hopefully folks can take this simple foundation and build on it.

 ## Where next?